lifeitech/lifeitech.github.io/_tabs/about.md

 👋Hi, welcome to my website.
 My name is Fei Li (李飞).
 Currently, I work at the headquarter of the Agricultural Bank of China in Beijing.
 I obtained my Msc. degree in Data Science from Bocconi University in 2020, and my bachelor degree in Economics from Shandong University in 2017.

-I'm interested in a wide areas of subjects, including mathematics, physics, biology and data science.
-This website is the place for me to share my knowledge.
-If you have any comment or suggestion, you can send me an email to [fei.li.best@gmail.com](mailto:fei.li.best@gmail.com).
+If you find my website useful, please share it with other people!
+If you have any comment or suggestion, feel free to contact me via [fei.li.best@gmail.com](mailto:fei.li.best@gmail.com).

 ### Sponsor Me